Sarah Franklin Bache: Revolutionary War years

-Sarah Bache was an ardent Patriot during the American Revolutionary War.
+Sarah Franklin was an ardent Patriot during the American Revolutionary War.
 She did extensive relief work.
-While Benjamin Franklin was in France he received a letter from François Barbé-Marbois in which he wrote, “If there are in Europe any women who need a model of attachment to domestic duties and love for their country, Mrs. Bache may be pointed out to them.”
+While Benjamin Franklin was in France he received a letter from François Barbé-Marbois in which he wrote, “If there are in Europe any women who need a model of attachment to domestic duties and love for their country, Mrs. Franklin may be pointed out to them.”

 She raised money for the Continental Army and is known for her involvement in the Ladies Association of Philadelphia.
 In 1780, under her leadership, the group made 2,200 shirts for the soldiers in the Continental Army at the army's winter quarters at Valley Forge.
 The women often met to work together at The Cliffs, a country estate owned by Samuel R. Fisher on the Schuylkill River, two miles north of Philadelphia.
 After her father's return in 1775 from a diplomatic mission to France, she frequently acted as his political hostess, as her mother had died in 1774.

-Sarah had to flee from Philadelphia twice during the war.
-The first time happened in the later months of 1776.
-The approaching British army forced Sarah to leave Philadelphia with her children and aunt, Jane Mecom.
-The family moved to Chester County, Pennsylvania but returned to Philadelphia after a short time.
-In September 1777 the family was again forced to take refuge away from Philadelphia, this time at a friend's home in Bucks County, Pennsylvania, and then in Manheim, Lancaster County, Pennsylvania.
-Sarah and her family remained there until Philadelphia was evacuated the next summer.
+Sarah fled from Philadelphia twice during the war.
+The first time happened in the later months of 1776, when in response to the approach of British forces, Sarah left Philadelphia with her children and aunt, Jane Mecom.
+The family moved to Chester County, Pennsylvania, but returned to Philadelphia after a short time.
+In September 1777, the family again took refuge away from Philadelphia, this time at a friend's home in Bucks County, Pennsylvania, and then in Manheim, Lancaster County, Pennsylvania.
+Sarah and her family remained there until British forces were evacuated from Philadelphia the next summer.